 The word “assistant” in “teaching assistant” can lead us to think of TAs merely as helpers, there to make the current course go more smoothly.
 It’s important to remember, though, that most TAs are contemplating (or actively pursuing) a future that involves teaching, and the situation at hand offers important opportunities for mentorship.

-The teaching assistant is in an unusual position, situated in some sense between the professor and the students.
-S/he is a liaison and something of a representative for each.
+Teaching assistants are in an unusual position, situated in some sense between the professor and the students.
+They are liaisons and something like representatives for each.
 Adding to this picture is the fact that, in most cases, the TA is between the ages of the students and the professor, and often closer to the students’ ages.
 This has advantages, because it may encourage students to approach the TA about things they might be less comfortable broaching with the professor.
-On the downside, this closeness in age can make it harder for the TA to establish authority in the classroom, and this issue could be worth addressing; the professor can do a lot to reinforce a teaching assistant’s authority in the way s/he talks about that TA with students, and the TA can do a lot as well, with attention to professionalism in everything ranging from dress to email communications to classroom management.
+On the downside, this closeness in age can make it harder for the TA to establish authority in the classroom, and this issue could be worth addressing; the professor can do a lot to reinforce a teaching assistant’s authority in the way they talk about that TA with students, and the TA can do a lot as well, with attention to professionalism in everything ranging from dress to email communications to classroom management.
 Professionalism also helps to prevent confusion about the nature of the relationship between TAs and students, which should be friendly but not actually friendship.

 One danger to prepare for: students can (intentionally or unintentionally) create interactions that pit teaching assistants and professors against one another.
 For example, a student might approach the TA to get clarification on a grade given by the professor, or to ask for clarification of something said in class, but the student’s questions can easily turn into complaints.
 Sometimes the TA will agree with the student’s concerns, and other times not.
 Either way, it’s a good idea for the professor and TA to discuss beforehand how to handle situations like this one.